ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 sub-requests by ignoring any sub-request that does not follow the previous one (See {{anti-replay}}.)

-The response consists of the helper's updated state and a sequence of *sub-responses*, where the i-th sub-response corresponds to the i-th sub-request for each i.
+The response is an HTTP 200 OK with a body consisting of the helper's updated state and a sequence of *sub-responses*, where the i-th sub-response corresponds to the i-th sub-request for each i.
 The structure of each sub-response is specific to the PPM protocol:

 ~~~
 struct {